Turnerj/NetworkedVegas2/README.md

 This is where Networked Vegas 2 ends and the game's net code takes full control.
 Effectively, all we are doing is tricking the game to make it think the server is local when it isn't.

+I dive into a lot more detail about how this came about [in my blog post](https://turnerj.com/blog/proxying-rainbow-six-lan-for-wan-with-dotnet).

 ### Does this work for other games?

 Maybe for other Unreal Engine 3 games?
 It depends a lot on the networking system for that specific game.
 I have only tested Rainbow Six Vegas 2 and don't really have any intention of supporting other games.

+### Do I need .NET 6 installed to use this?

+Nope!
+It is a self-contained executable - it contains everything it needs to run.
+It is also why the file size of `NetworkedVegas2.exe` is as large as it is.

 ### It doesn't work!